 What were the highlights from the last tours you led with Travelrite International?

 I have been busy and lead three tour in the last 6 months.
 Our tour to Houston last October went via Canada, which was stunning .
 It was my first time in Canada and High Tea at Lake Louise was icing on the cake.
 All of Canada was beautiful, but Banff and Lake Louise were special.
 We saw a bear and fox from the bus while were driving around.
 I never tire of seeing the biggest quilt show in the world, Houston.
 The variety of quilts on display, the vintage quilts available for purchase and the show and tell back the hotel at the end of the day is fantastic.

 I also lead a tour to Japan in November.
 It is autumn at this time and the colour of the leaves at the Hida Village, Takayama and the garden at Kanazawa were stunning.
 Inspirational colour and texture for future projects.
 But a highlight of this tour would have been sitting on the floor in a small, traditional restaurant in Takayama eating Hida Beef cooked on a magnolia leaf on a small BBQ burner at the table.
 Very traditional, very tasty and lots of fun.
 This travel thing is not good for my waistline.
 And it is the unexpected experiences that enrich the whole tour.
 Like the hexagon lessons on a Shinkansen fast train between cities in Japan!

-Michelle Marvig is leading multiple Patchwork and Quilting Tours for Travelrite International in 2016 and 2017.
+Michelle Marvig is leading multiple Patchwork and Quilting Tours for Travelrite International in 2019.
 For full details click on the links below.